laurensw75/docker-Kaldi-NL/README.md

 as well as doing offline recognition in a similar manner as what would be possible with my [Kaldi-NL setup](https://github.com/opensource-spraakherkenning-nl/Kaldi_NL).
 During the installation process, the (precompiled) Dutch ASR models are downloaded and extracted so you can start using it straight away.

+The pre-built docker can be retrieved using:

+`docker pull laurensw/kaldi_nl_server`

-You can build the Docker using:
+Or you can build the Docker using:

-`docker build -t kaldi_nl:1.0 docker-Kaldi-NL`
+`docker build -t kaldi_nl:1.0 https://github.com/laurensw75/docker-Kaldi-NL`

-Once the environment is built, you can run it with:
+Once the environment is ready, you can run it with:

 `docker run -it -p 8888:80 kaldi_nl:1.0`